AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-5/README.md

 ```

 > If this step is missed, the [DNS Cluster Add-on](12-dns-addon.md) testing will
-fail with an error like this: `Error from server: error dialing backend: dial tcp: lookup ip-10-0-1-22 on 127.0.0.53:53: server misbehaving`
+fail with an error like this: `Error from server: error dialing backend: dial tcp: lookup ip-10-0-1-22 on 127.0.0.53:53: server misbehaving`.

 ## RBAC for Kubelet Authorization